-A "C" or better must be maintained in all radiologic technology courses.
+A grade average of C (75) or better must be maintained in all radiologic technology courses.
 Failure to do so will result in the student being dropped from the program.

 Failure of a clinical education course will result in the student being withdrawn from the Program.
 The possibility of the student repeating the clinical course may be an option that will be addressed on a case by case circumstance.